Turanchoks/use-axios-request/README.md

   };

   const {
-    // state.data - response.data from latest request
+    // response.data from latest request
+    data,

-    // state.isFetching - is currently fetching
+    // is currently fetching
+    isFetching,

-    // state.error - error from latest request
+    // error from latest request
+    error,

-    // state.requestId - how many requests have been sent with current config
+    // how many requests have been sent with current config
-    //                   it increments if you call refresh or use polling state,
+    // it increments if you call refresh or use polling requestId,

     // function that sets a new config and triggers a request update,

     // re-fetch with existing config
     refresh,
   } = useAxiosRequest<DataTypeResponse>(config, options);